CUT AND INSTALLATION OF NATURAL AND ENGINEERED STONE FOR KITCHEN SPLASHBACKS

 Do you need a kitchen splashback?
 Whether you are refurbishing an old kitchen or creating a new one, you should always include splashbacks above your countertops, sink and stove in order to protect your walls from splatters and stains.
 Two popular materials for these kitchen elements today are natural and engineered stone.
 Wondering how to install a stone splashback in your kitchen?
 To ensure that your splashbacks are installed correctly and durably, it is best if you trust the task to professionals.
 The cut and installation procedure is similar for both, as you will learn in the following details.

 Initial Consultation Begins the Process

+'How much does a kitchen splashback cost' is often the first question on everyone's mind.
 The first thing you need is an initial consultation with the professional company that will install your splashback.
 This allows the company to scope out the project and provide you with a quote.
 You will need to select your choice of engineered or natural stone during this process but refer to the next section to learn more about this.

 You Select between the Natural Stone and Engineered Stone

 During the consultation, you will need to choose between the various types of natural stones or the engineered stone for your splashback.
 Knowing how to choose a kitchen splashback can be tough.
 Top choices for the natural stone include granite and marble.
 Engineered stone is a combination of pure quartz, pigment and resin.
 All are highly durable and attractive for splashbacks.
 If you're still unsure, we've compiled a list of stone splashback pros and cons, for materials such as granite and marble.